ARMv8 Shellcodes from 'A' to 'Z': Preliminaries

 \subsection{ARMv8 AArch64}

 AArch64 is a new ARM-v8A instruction set.
-AArch64 features 32 general purpose 64-bit registers \texttt{Xi} ($0 \leq i < 32$) and 32 registers for floating-point numbers.
-All instructions are 32-bit long.
-The 32 LSBs of each \texttt{Xi} is a word denoted by \texttt{Wi}.
-These words are used directly in many instructions.
-Younan \emph{et al.} \cite{Younan} use the fact that, in AArch32 (32-bits ARM architecture), almost all instructions can be executed conditionally via a condition code checked against the \texttt{CPSR} register.
+AArch64 features 32-bit naturally aligned instructions.
+There are 32 general purpose 64-bit registers \texttt{Xi} ($0 \leq i < 32$) and 32 floating-point registers.
+The 32 least significant bits (LSB) of each \texttt{Xi} is denoted by \texttt{Wi}, that can be used directly in many instructions.
+Younan \emph{et al.}~\cite{Younan} use the fact that in AArch32 (32-bits ARM architecture), almost all instructions can be executed conditionally via a condition code checked against the \texttt{CPSR} register.
 In AArch64, this is not the case anymore.
-Only specific instructions, such as branches, can be made conditional: this renders Younan \emph{et al.}'s approach inoperant.
+Only specific instructions, such as branches, can be made conditional: this renders their approach nugatory.

-Each instruction is made of an \texttt{opcode} and zero or more \texttt{operands}, where \texttt{opcode} gives the instruction to perform and \texttt{operands} may consist in addresses, register numbers, or constants.
+Each instruction is composed of an \texttt{opcode} and zero or more \texttt{operands}.
+The \texttt{opcode} specifies the operation to perform while the \texttt{operands} consist in addresses, register numbers, or constants being manipulated.
 As an example, the instruction:

 is assembled as \hex{58303030}\footnote{Which is \texttt{01011000001100000011000000110000} in binary.
 Incidentally, this instruction is alphanumeric and corresponds to the ASCII string \texttt{000X}.
-Note the little endianness of the string.} and decoded as follows\cite{ARMv8Ap536}:
+Note the little endianness of the string.} and decoded as follows~\cite{ARMv8Ap536}:

 { \ttfamily

 }